emer/emergent/README.md

 - [ ] write converter from Go to Python

-- [x] do basic test of deep leabra

 - [ ] MPI -- see [MPI Wiki page](https://github.com/emer/emergent/wiki/DMem)

 - [ ] add python example code for interchange between pandas, xarray, tensorflow tensor stuff and etable.Table -- right now the best is to just save as .csv and load from there (esp for pandas which doesn't have tensors) -- should be able to use arrow stuff so it would be good to look into that.

-- [ ] td/rl -- include ability to simulate drugs!

-- [x] pbwm -- in process now

 - [ ] pvlv